 What personal data we collect and why we collect it

-If you subscribe to our news, we will take and retain your email address to be able to send you news items.
+If you subscribe to our news, we and our mailing partner will take and retain your name and email address to be able to send you news items.

 If comments are permitted, when visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

 If (when permitted) you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 If you submit a contact form (when permitted), your submitted name, email address, comment and optional subject are captured and may be stored indefinitely for the purpose of correspondence and developing future content.
 None of the information you provide is used for marketing purposes.

 If (when permitted) you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.

 If you have an account and you log in to this site, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.